Android Cupcake: User interface

 Slight adjustments to Android Cupcake's user interface were made, including the inclusion of transparency.

 Widgets

 Widgets can now be added to the home screen.
-Built-in widgets include a calendar and music player, although developers can create their own widgets.
+Built-in widgets include a calendar and a music player, though developers can create their own.

 Other features

 Other features added in Android Cupcake include the saving of MMS attachments, support for pausing and resuming of downloads, support for MPEG-4 and 3GP videos, and SD card filesystem checking.
 The underlying kernel of the Android operating system, the Linux kernel, was updated to 2.6.27.

 App features

 Android Market

 Browsing categories and filters were added to Android Market, Android Cupcake's app store.

 Camera

 Users can upload videos from the camera directly to YouTube.
 Photos can also be directly uploaded to Picasa.
 Startup times for the camera app were improved.

 Contacts

 User pictures can now be added to contacts.
 Google Talk integration was added to the contacts app.
 Similarly, the call log shows specific date and time stamps for events.